What is an open banking payment?

 Carmen James -

-Open banking: Open banking is a secure way for consumers to give merchants or service providers access to their financial information or to authorise a payment directly from their bank account, usually via payment processing companies.
+Open banking is a secure way for consumers to give merchants or service providers access to their financial information or to authorise a payment directly from their bank account, usually via payment processing companies like Wonderful.

 How exactly do Open Banking payments work?